 ANDALUCÍA - CÁDIZ - EL PUERTO DE SANTA MARIA - APONIENTE - VISIT 1

-This is a review from 2015, the restaurant has moved to new premises and has now
+This is a review from 2015, the restaurant has moved to new premises and has now has three Michelin Stars

-Chef de Mar Ángel León Gonzales now, has his third Michelin star in this ultra modern restaurant, which he has recently moved into.
+Chef de Mar Ángel León Gonzales now, has his third Michelin star in his ultra modern restaurant, which he has recently moved into.
 It is, a converted 18th century flour mill, overlooking the estuary and most appropriately looks out to sea, by the banks of the Guadalete River.

 The old restaurant is now an up-market tapas bar/restaurant and is called